uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Society of the Spectacle by Guy Debord.md

 A false sense of ownership follows, where in reality we got sold completely.
 In the digital world, NFTs are just that.

-This [[Personal/Reading/Notes and Highlights/The Society of the Spectacle by Guy Debord#^6dd9fd\|commodification of culture]], of course, brings in the existence a new type of salespeople with a much shrewd strategy working behind this clueless class:
+This commodification and subsequent [[Personal/Reading/Notes and Highlights/The Society of the Spectacle by Guy Debord#^6dd9fd\|commodification of culture]] where we try to conform to the dominant way of life brings in to the existence a new type of salespeople with a much shrewd strategy working behind this clueless class:

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/personal/reading/notes-and-highlights/the-society-of-the-spectacle-by-guy-debord/#c8ba7e" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">